rubyonjets/jets/docs/_docs/routing/custom-domain.md

 ## Routes Deployment

 Jets does what is necessary to deploy route changes.
 Sometimes this requires replacing the Rest API entirely.
 Jets detects this and will create a brand new Rest API when needed.
+Jets does this because CloudFormation is unable to deploy certain API Gateway changes cleanly:

+* The `config.api.binary_media_types` has changed.
+* A route definition with the same path and method to has been updated.
+IE: `get "/signin", to: "/users#signin"` to `get "/signin", to: "/users#signin"`
+* A route variable at the same parent path has changed.
+IE: `get "/posts/:id", to: "/posts/#show"` to `get "/posts/:id"`
+* Routes have moved to different cloudformation stacks or "pages".
+With large apps that have 100+ routes, Jets must generate multiple stacks in order to stay under the [CloudFormation resource limits](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html).
+Reordering routes with these large apps can trigger a change.

+Important: When a new API Gateway is deployed, hhe endpoint will change.
 This is one of the reasons why a Custom Domain is recommended to be set up, so the endpoint url remains the same.
 Generally, the route change detection works well.
 If you need to force the creation of a brand new Rest API, you can use `JETS_REPLACE_API=1 jets deploy`.

 ## HostedZoneId